Sapphire Gemstones: The Crown Jewel of the Corundum Family

-Complete Guide to Sapphire Jewellery
+Complete Guide to Sapphire Gemstones

-Generally in the gemstone trade, sapphires without any kind of colour prefix refer to blue varieties of corundum minerals.
-A sapphire can incorporate all gem colours and varieties of corundum, excluding ruby and red varieties.
-Royal Blue sapphires exhibit rich, deep hues, often touched by hints of violet or purple.
-It is a regal colour that captures attention and symbolises elegance.
+Generally in the gemstone trade, sapphires without any kind of colour prefix refer to the blue varieties of corundum minerals.
+However, a sapphire can incorporate almost all gem colours, excluding ruby and red varieties.
+From vibrant yellows and pinks to stunning greens, you can rest assured that you will be spoilt for choice.

 Heat Treatment